dogweather/forkful/content/en/rust/dates-and-times/comparing-two-dates.md

 weight: 27
 ---

-## What & Why?
-Comparing two dates means checking if they're equal, or if one comes before or after the other.
-Programmers use this to sort events, validate input, handle expiration, and track durations.

 ## How to:
 Rust uses `chrono` to handle dates easily.
 First, `cargo.toml` needs `chrono = "0.4"`.
 Then you can compare dates like this: